PennLINC/xcpEngine/docs/qualitycontrol.rst

 regression summary.::
          - motionDVCorrInit - correlation of  mean RMS and DVARS before regresion
          - motionDVCorrFinal - correlation of  mean RMS and DVARS after  regresion
-         - nNuisanceParameters - total number of nuisance nNuisanceParameters
+         - nNuisanceParameters - total number of nuisance nNuisanceParameters in addition with custom regressors
          - nVolCensored - total number of volume censored
          - estimatedLostTemporalDOF - total degree of freedom lost